 PhD, Information Studies, University of Texas at Austin

-Melissa Ocepek is a visiting assistant professor at the School of Information Sciences.
+Melissa Ocepek is an assistant professor at the School of Information Sciences.
 She received her Ph.D. from the University of Texas at Austin School of Information.
 Her research interests include everyday information behavior, critical and cultural theory, and qualitative methods.
 She has a B.A. in Political Science and Sociology from Pepperdine University where she was also involved in the school's debate program.

 Much of her work has addressed the intersection of information and culture with a strong emphasis on food.
 She has published two books on this topic, Food in the Internet Age and Formal and Informal Approaches to Food Policy, with her coauthors William Aspray and George Royer.

 Her current research focus addresses the totality of everyday life by exploring information behaviors across life contexts through shadowing and participant observation.